Willy Rosen

 Willy Rosen (1894 – 1 October 1944) was a German-Jewish composer, songwriter, and renowned cabaret player.
-Rosen was killed in the Auschwitz concentration camp on 1 October 1944.
+Rosen was murdered in the Auschwitz concentration camp on 1 October 1944.

 Rosen was born Willy Julius Rosenbaum in Magdeburg, Germany.
-In 1942, Rosen was incarcerated in the Westerbork transit camp, and in 1944 deported to Theresienstadt on 4 September 1944 and then on to the Auschwitz concentration camp on 29 September, where he died.
+In 1942, Rosen was incarcerated in the Westerbork transit camp, and in 1944, deported to Theresienstadt on 4 September, and then on to the Auschwitz concentration camp on 29 September, where he was murdered.